Measure Implementation

 International legal framework applicable for this measure in your Member State

-Criminal Procedure Code, EIO Act, Directive 2014/41/EU on EIOs, EU MLA Convention 2000, the European Convention on Mutual Assistance in Criminal Matters of 1959
+The Bulgarian Criminal Procedure Code The Bulgarian EIO Act Directive 2014/41/EU on EIOs EU MLA Convention 2000, The European Convention on Mutual Assistance in Criminal Matters of 1959

 Competent Authority